izderadicka/audioserve/README.md

     docker run -d --name audioserve -p 3000:3000 -v /path/to/your/audiobooks:/audiobooks  audioserve

 Then open <https://localhost:3000> and accept insecure connection, shared secret to enter in client is mypass

+When building docker image you can use `--build-arg FEATURES=` to modify cargo build command and to add/or remove features (see below for details).
+For instance this command will build audioserve with all available features `docker build --tag audioserve --build-arg FEATURES=--all-features .`

 The following environment variables can be used to customise how audioserve runs: